Looking for wellness tips for working from home?

 👉🏽 RELATED POST: Stay Healthy with a Desk Job

 Lastly, consider creating a standing desk in your home office.
 Alternate between standing and sitting, as sitting all day has detrimental effects on our health.
-Adding these habits to your work-from-home life will not only keep you from contracting the COVID-19, but will also help improve your emotional well-being as well.
+Adding these habits to your work-from-home life will not only keep you from getting sick but will also help improve your emotional well-being as well.

 #5.
 Define Your Work-Life Schedule